marcodeangelis/credal-networks/README.md

 }
 ```

-The key `'Parent'` in the above node dictionaries define the architecture of the network.
+The key `'Parents'` in the above node dictionaries define the architecture of the network.

 The CPT values are those associated with the `True` states of the node variable.
 With more than two parents this may need additional specifications for the user.